 I agree 100%.

 You don’t need these gadgets and apps to become cool, calm, and collected.
-By doing basic meditation regularly and being mindful of your body’s responses to stressors, you’ll be well on the path to developing your mental and physical resilience.
+By doing basic meditation regularly practicing mindfulness regarding your body’s responses to stressors, you’ll be well on the path to developing your mental and physical resilience.

 But based on my own experience with these devices and apps, biofeedback can help facilitate this process.
 While warriors and philosophers have been training their minds with only their minds for thousands of years, I think there’s a case to be made that in a time of unprecedented technological distraction, sharpening your focus has never been more important, or difficult.
 Any extra tools that can help increase your ability to concentrate are invaluable in my book.
 Fight fire with fire I say.